 The obvious solution is to use the correct print technology for the best results.
 For instance, use photo paper for a large photo image, vinyl for banners, etc. But, one often overlooked aspect of printing the perfect image is the ink itself.

 The secret to printing awesome large-format photos or graphics has just as much to do with the quality of the ink as the print material.
-This is why Canon has spent so much time researching and developing the best technologies for word class prints.
-Check out how Canon has elevated the playing field with their LUCIA ink sets for Canon large format printers.
+This is why Canon has spent so much time researching and developing the best technologies for word-class prints.
+Check out how Canon has elevated the playing field with their LUCIA ink sets for Canon large-format printers.

 Photo credit: dp3project.org